YingYu12345/Reference_standard_protocol/README.md

   - Example: `down-regulate` indicates that the gene is down-regulated in the comparison.

 #### the output of normality.R:
-**normality_genelist_(date).csv**: The file contains p values of Shapiro-Wilk test based on the ratio-based expression of each gene in the reference datasets.
+**normality_genelist_(date).csv**: The file contains p values ofv the Shapiro-Wilk test based on the ratio-based expression of each gene in the reference datasets.

 1. **gene_compare**: Combination of gene identifier and comparison.
 2. **log2fc_p**: P-value from the Shapiro-Wilk normality test for the log2FC values.